gerstrong/Commander-Genius/readme.txt

 							   However, you cannot fall though floors.

 - SAVE/LOAD GAME -
-The game can be saved by pressing F3 at any point during the game.
+The game can be saved by pressing F3 at any point during the game or using the menu.
 The game will be saved in the exact position it was left (unlike the original which only allowed save at the map).

 - DEMO -
-Demo doesn't work until you record some.
-If you want to do that start the interpreter with "-rec" as argument.
-For example: "CGenius.exe -rec -game1 -level01" and you should be off to go recording in game 1 level 1.

-When you exit, the demo should be recorded.
-Restart the interpreter/game and wait a while at the tile screen and the game will cycle through several demos, an added feature not found on the original game.

-You can also see them using the demo option in the main menu.
-Have fun!
+This feature is disabled for now, but we hope to reenable it soon!

 - FAQ -
 Q: When I change to opengl-mode, the screen gets white and I can't do anything!
 I have to kill the program.